Here is a collection of quotes I love. Some quotes have videos.

 “The arc of the moral universe may be long, but it decidedly and increasingly does not always bend toward justice.
 Why does that matter?
 Because it means that too many children will never get to grow up, period.
-Let alone grow up in a morale universe that bends towards justice.” – The Honourable Justice Rosalie Silberman Abella (1946 -), Closing Remarks at Nuremberg Symposium – May 4, 2016
+Let alone grow up in a moral universe that bends towards justice.” – Canadian Supreme Court Justice Rosalie Abella (1946 -), Closing Remarks at 2016 Nuremberg Symposium (May 4, 2016)

 “War is the the kind of thing where we know how it starts, but not how it will end” – Meir Dagan (1945 – 2016) (watch “Israel’s Deputy Foreign Minister Danny Ayalon Google+ Hangout at Fox LA“) (Dagan obit: Telegraph, NYT, WaPo)

 “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” – Attributed to Mark Twain